differential-network-analysis/dnaici/dnaici/README.md

 >
 > ***zscore***: Cutoff for intra-chromosomal interactions.
 The default is `1.0`.

-Output data can be found in `'/out_data_folder/hic_data/hic_interaction_homer'`.
+The input data are located in `'/in_data_folder/hic_data/hicup_processed/cohort'` while the output data can be found in `'/out_data_folder/hic_data/hic_interaction_homer'`.

 Then, BEDTools is used to convert HOMER exported significant interactions to bed format files and Hi-C adjacency matrices are build with predefined resolution.
-Input data are previously selected significant intra-chromosomal Hi-C interactions from `dna.preprocess_hic_tag2homer()`, which are deposited in `'/out_data_folder/hic_data/hic_interaction_homer'`.

 ```python
 dna.preprocess_hic_homer2bed(genome_version = 'hg19', fig_dpi = 300)